 How you can control group health insurance costs

-By better understanding what factors will affect your health benefits costs, you can gain greater control over your budget and set your employees up for success.
+Although healthcare is considered one of the most expensive benefits you can offer at your organization, it’s an important investment in your company’s future.
+By better understanding what factors affect your health benefits costs, you can gain greater control over your budget and set your employees up for success.

 - The insurance carrier

 - The plan type, such as a preferred provider organization (PPO) or health maintenance organization (HMO)

 - The network of providers in the plan

 - Plan features such as annual deductibles, copayments, out-of-pocket maximums